Stewart-Robertson/streamlit-hr-prediction/docs/case_study.md

 ## 1. Business Problem

-NorthBridge was losing **~4,250 employees per year**, straining recruitment and productivity.
+XY was losing **~4,250 employees per year**, straining recruitment and productivity.
 Replacing each leaver cost **well over a year's salary** when accounting for:

 - Hiring costs
 - Onboarding expenses